Review & Rating

 This Company In Brief

-Fantini is an Italian manufacturer pf well-designed contemporary faucets available from decorative plumbing showrooms, kitchen and bath designers and interior decorators.
+Fantini is an Italian manufacturer of well-designed contemporary faucets available from decorative plumbing showrooms, kitchen and bath designers and interior decorators.
 These luxury faucets are well made, but much of their price reflects a premium for cutting-edge design rather than product quality.
-The faucets are backed by a meagre five year warranty — far below the north American standard lifetime warranty.
-The company has not filed the compliance statement with the Department of Energy required by the Energy Policy and Conservation Act and, as a consequence, its faucets are not legal for sale in the U.S. Canadian sales are not affected.
+The faucets are backed by a meager five year warranty — far below the north American standard lifetime warranty.

 According to the official company history, Fratelli Fantini S.p.A. was founded in 1947 by two brothers in Pella, Italy to design and manufacture bathwares.
 Pella, in the Piedmont region of Italy is a sort of "Silicon Valley" for faucet and sanitary wares manufacturers, hosting, among others,